pebnn/SteamAutoFriend/README.md

 # SteamAutoFriend

-SteamAutoFriend is a tool that automates adding friends on Steam.
-It handles blacklisting users who deny friend requests and provides a simple command-line interface for managing the process.
+SteamAutoFriend is a powerful, automated tool for managing Steam friend requests through a simple command-line interface.
+It intelligently handles the entire friend request lifecycle - from sending requests to processing responses and managing rejections.
+The tool features a sophisticated retry system with configurable cooldown periods, blacklisting for declined requests, and automated periodic checks to maximize acceptance rates.
+Whether you're rebuilding your friends list or connecting with new players, SteamAutoFriend streamlines the process while respecting Steam's rate limits and user preferences.

 ## Features